 What kind of shows does Alpha Shows produce?

-Alpha’s shows are essentially musical rock-concerts for children wrapped up in a classic story.
+Alpha’s shows are essentially musical rock-concerts for children wrapped up in a classic story combined with both musical theatre standard performances and sets/lights/sound as well as a personal development / social & emotional learning event.
 They have a unique ability to be fun for all ages (no, seriously, they really are… even though it seems every children’s theatre company claims this!).
 They are famous for creating excitement, screams and a love for theatre.
-We cycle the shows (on a 3 year cycle) and frequently tour all 10 of them –
+We cycle the shows (on a 5 year cycle) and tour all 10 of them –

 THE ALPHA SHOWS OF: ‘The Snow Queen’, ‘Scrooge’, ‘The Little Mermaid’, ‘King Arthur’, ‘Aladdin’, ‘Hercules’, ‘Sleeping Beauty’, ‘Cinderella’, ‘The Hunchback of Notre Dame’ and ‘Beauty and the Beast’.

 The shows are modern, with references to pop culture that children (and adults) relate to and modern pop songs tailored to fit into various points in the story line.
-However – they are NOT Disney shows or related in any way to Disney!
-Whilst some similarities exist by the virtue of needing to appeal to people’s expectations and the similarities that would exist by taking inspiration from the same fairytale, all of Alpha’s shows have been created uniquely, with unique characters based on our own interpretation of the fairytale or book or myth, skewed to our own ideas about what children and humanity will respond positively to in the 21st century.
+All of Alpha’s shows have been created uniquely, with unique characters based on our own interpretation of the fairytale or book or myth, skewed to our own ideas about what children and humanity will respond positively to in the 21st century.
 They are full of extraordinary role models, diverse representations of our multi-cultural society, zany characters, evil villains, clever FX and a rock-concert atmosphere.
 Our shows are very funny with jokes for kids and also for the adults.
 They also always have ‘heart’.
 They are essentially a fun, hilarious ‘diversion’ whilst we subconsciously create learning through ‘values’, life / character lessons and role models.
-Our product is very unique and you’ll get a real sense of contribution doing this job.
+Our product is very unique and you’ll get a real sense of contribution being part of a show.

 How long are rehearsals?

-Generally, rehearsals will, depending on the show, be 4-11 days (depends on how many new cast members or how much the show has changed from previous years), from 8am til 5pm.
+Generally, rehearsals will, depending on the show, be 5-12 days (depends on how many new cast members or how much the show has changed from previous years), from 8am til 5pm.
 They will take place at Alpha’s base, near Melbourne CBD (Altona North).
 All cast are required for all rehearsals and must be available full time during the day.
-Whilst we’re happy for you to still be at school/uni or in amateur shows, because Alpha is essentially full time work, you would have to ensure none of your other commitments will get in the way, and you’d have to make your rehearsals and show performances a priority – there’s no allowance time-wise for missing rehearsals or shows.
-We usually rehearse every day for the period including weekends, but every so often we take days off.
+Whilst we’re happy for you to still be at school/uni or in amateur shows, because Alpha is essentially a full schedule during your contract, you would have to ensure none of your other commitments will get in the way, and you’d have to make your rehearsals and show performances a priority – there’s no allowance time-wise for missing rehearsals or shows.
+We usually rehearse every day for the period not including weekends except for the dress rehearsal on a Saturday right before the tour starts (that you can invite friends and family to).
 For rehearsals, you would get yourself to the rehearsal day to begin work at 8am and head home in the evening – just like a normal job.
+We have an orientation day and initial stage combat before rehearsals start, and then from then on it is every day to rehearse up the blocking, dance choreo, stage combat, emotional process etc, and then another few days of tech rehearsals and setup training.
+Towards the end we’ll also do some training in the touring vehicle and a ton of full dress rehearsals to iron out all the issues and get the show flowing, right before a big dress rehearsal on the final Saturday!
+The tour usually starts the following week and you’re out on tour performing to thousands of children!

 Where does Alpha Tour?

 Alpha Shows perform locally in Melbourne, but then also tour regional Victoria and other areas of Australia.
 There is usually a combination of local touring and touring regionally where the company will arrange & pay for accommodation in hotels/apartments/houses for the cast.
 When the tour is in Melbourne, actors generally stay at their own home, and either go to venues at the arrival times themselves, or get themselves to our company HQ in Melbourne CBD (just west, Altona North).
-We have some facility to host you when the tour is ‘home’ in Melbourne in the situation when you do not have a car and don’t wish to rely on ridesharing, but this is limited and we do expect all cast to be Melbourne based for this job.
+We have some facility to host you when the tour is ‘home’ in Melbourne in the situation when you do not have a car and don’t wish to rely on ridesharing, but this is limited and we do expect all cast to be Melbourne based for this position.
 When we go out on tour, you’ll have your accommodation provided and paid for, so then your only expense will be food and stuff.
 We have mobile internet and full internet at our HQ.
+Local Melbourne shows that are 50km or closer to HQ are just treated like any other job – get yourself to the work-site (or travel in the company vehicle) at shift start time and then head home afterwards.
+If the distance is outside the Fifty-Kilometer-Zone (FKZ) that we have established, you get paid an extra per diem for the extra travel!
+And then when you travel out to a regional area to stay overnight in a new town, you get paid for every hour you are travelling in the van to get to that new location.
+For exammple, you might head to Horsham, or Sydney, and all those hours of travel are paid for.
+Then when you are in a new location, the same rules apply, if the venue is more than 50km away from the accommodation you’re paid the same per diem for that extra travel time.

 What kinds of venues?

 Most of Alpha’s shows are performed in Primary Schools, ages Kinder – Year 6-9 and variations on that.
 Some tours cover a season over the holidays, where we perform shows at local and Regional Theatres that have booked us, or other venues like where families can come too.
-This is becoming more rare however.
+This is becoming more rare however as we have not focussed our efforts on obtaining and retaining these types of customers, as we have noticed our shows have the most impact in the school environment.
 We are also (very rarely but still a possibility) booked by local councils, churches, school holiday programs, various other community groups and even big corporations.
-We normally perform shows during the school day, but occasionally during the evening or as weekend shows for public venues.
-Be ready for a lot of performing!
+We normally perform shows during the school day, but very very occasionally during the evening or as weekend shows for public venues.
+It’s a lot of performing but we try to balance work-life as well, as very packed touring schedules can be detrimental to the overall experience.

 Note – Alpha does NOT hire for specific cities only.
 All hiring is done irrespective of your geographic location or the location of the auditions we hold – you are placed in the roles that best suit you for the maximum benefit of the quality of the show, not for logistical reasons.
 Because of this, we mainly find Melbourne based actors to want to work with us.
 We will consider out of state actors but you would need to be Melbourne based, and we do check what your intentions are on our application form.
 All tours perform in Melbourne/VIC, and then do some of the time in other states depending on the tour.
 We mainly only host auditions over video/self-tape, but sometimes hold in-person auditions but only at our HQ in Melbourne.